 The all-time record low temperature within the city itself is −3 °F (−19 °C), set on January 18, 1930, while the all-time record high is 113 °F (45 °C), set on June 26 and 27, 1980 at nearby Dallas–Fort Worth Airport.
 The average daily low in Dallas is 57.4 °F (14.1 °C) and the average daily high is 76.9 °F (24.9 °C).
 Dallas receives approximately 37.6 inches (955 mm) of rain per year.

 If you are considering a move to or from Dallas, you’ll more than likely need to ship one or more of your autos.
-We’ll provide you with a "No Contact Information Required" estimate.
+We’ll provide you with a "No Cost" estimate.
 When you are ready to ship, we will provide you with up to ten free quotes from ten different auto shipping companies.
 In fact, you can fill out one convenient form right here on our website and we’ll get you the quotes you need when you decide to ship your car, truck, motorcycle, ATV or even your RV.
 SMB Auto Transport is here to make your transition a little smoother.